Maxawa/CBL/README.md

 ### Exploration setup
 Similar to `unity_slam_example`, import the `explore` folder from the [m-explore-ros2 repo](https://github.com/robo-friends/m-explore-ros2) into the `src` of your ROS2 workspace.

+in a terminal, go to the root of your ros workspace and run colcon build, then source install/local_setup.bash

 You can now run `ros2 launch explore_lite explore.launch.py` inside your container, after playing the Unity Project and launching Nav2.
 The robot should start exploring.

 > IMPORTANT: